-Magna Glulam is manufactured by a licensed plant in accordance with Australian Standards AS1328 which requires manufacturers to maintain third party audited quality assurance systems monitored by the Glue Laminated Timber Association of Australia.
+Produced by a licensed manufacturer in accordance with Australian Standards AS1328 which requires manufacturers to maintain third party audited quality assurance, the Magna merbau plants has systems monitored by the Glue Laminated Timber Association of Australia.
 This involves periodic factory visits and regular structural testing in-house and also by the GLTAA.
 They are also covered by a 15 year manufacturers warranty.

-Magna Glulam is suitable for use in fully exposed weather conditions known as Service Class 3.
-This is because it is made from a naturally durable timber using Phenol-Resorcinol Formaldehyde (PRF)—a highly durable A bond adhesive.
-Merbau timber Magna Beams are also resistant to termite attack.
+Magna Glulam is perfect in all weather conditions, proven to survive in shaded or exposed areas.
+Exposure that are even classed as Service Class 3.
+This is because merbau magna glulam is manufactured from a highly durable timber using an exceptionally strong bond adhesive Resorcinol.
+Merbau timber products are also resistant to termite attack.

 GLULAM SERVICE CLASSES

-Service Class 1: Environmental conditions not to exceed an EMC of 12% in service
+Service Class 1: Environmental conditions not to rise above an EMC of 12% in service

-Service Class 2: Environmental conditions with EMC up to 20% in service
+Service Class 2: Environmental conditions with EMC rising up to 20% in service

-Service Class 3: EMC will exceed 20% in fully exposed structures bridges, pergolas
+Service Class 3: EMC will surpass 20% in fully exposed structures bridges, pergolas

 The high strength of Magna Glulam has been established by initial qualification testing and is checked by daily production testing at the plant.
-All timber beam sizes were determined to be GL17 and the timber posts are classified GL13.
-The timber is a hard timber rated 2 in a six-class scale, meaning it withstands knocks and daily wear and tear far more successfully than timbers such as Radiate Pine.
+All timber beam sizes were determined to be GL17 and the timber posts are classified as either GL17 or GL13 depending on section size.

-Merbau timber has very low shrinkage rates (1.5% radial & 2.5% tangential), which means that Magna Glulam stays straight in changing weather conditions.
-It also means that Magna Glulam is much less prone to surface cracking than other timber.
+Merbau timber has low shrinkage rates (2.5% tangential & 1.5% radial), which means that Magna Glulam stays as intended in exposed conditions.
+It also means that Magna Glulam is much less susceptible to cracking and splintering.

 Only legal and sustainable timber is used to make Magna Glulam.
 ETH’s factory was one of the first in Indonesia to embark on the Smartwood program of the Rainforest Alliance (which commits suppliers to achieving FSC status in a defined time-frame).
 The second stage, Verified Legal Compliance, was achieved in 2014.
 FSC certification was achieved by the forest concession holder in August 2018.